4 secret ways to revive any dead phone battery

 But why does this occur?
 It's primarily caused by the quality of the phone battery.
 This is why maintenance of your phone battery is crucial to improve longevity, but it's never too late.
 In this practical guide, I will highlight the main methods to easily and quickly prolong your battery's lifespan.

-Method 1: Wipe and clean your mobile phone
+Method 1: Wipe and clean contacts of your mobile phone and phone battery

 After long term use, the metal surface of the lithium battery and even the contacts can suffer from oxidation.
 This may shorten the lifespan and effectiveness of the lithium battery.
 Carefully and routinely remove any residue/rust that has built up to ensure the battery has a clean contact with the phone.